XyrenTheCoder/Snake-In-A-Void-pygame/README.md

 # Snake In A Void - pygame

 Snake game made with Pygame

-# instructions
+# Controls

 Use your arrow keys to change directions.

+Press ESCAPE to quit, press R to restart (can be used mid-game)

-*Do not delete the hidden file `.highscore.txt` or you will lose your score records.*
+***Do not delete the hidden file `.highscore.txt` or you will lose your score records.***

-# Guide
+# Objects

+- blue - you as the snake

 - cyan - ultimate fruit: +10 points